harta55/EnTAP/docs/source/basic_usage.rst

 * runN: Indicates blastx.
 Frame selection will not be ran with this input

-An example run with a nucleotide transcriptome:
+An example run with a nucleotide transcriptome (transcriptome.fasta), two reference DIAMOND databases, and an alignment file (alignment.sam):

 .. code-block:: bash

-    EnTAP --runN -i path/to/transcriptome.fasta -d path/to/database.dmnd -d path/to/database2.dmnd -a path/to/alignment.sam
+    EnTAP --runP -i path/to/transcriptome.fasta -d path/to/database.dmnd -d path/to/database2.dmnd -a path/to/alignment.sam

 With the above command, the entire EnTAP pipeline will run.
-Both frame selection and expression filtering can be skipped if preferred by the user.
-EnTAP would require protein sequences (indicated by --runP) in order to avoid frame selection.
-If there is not a short read alignment file provided in SAM/BAM format, then expression filtering via RSEM will be skipped.
+Both Frame Selection and Expression Filtering can be skipped if preferred by the user.
+If a protein transcriptome is input with the runP flag, or the runN flag is used, Frame Selection will be skipped.
+If there is not a short read alignment file provided in SAM/BAM format, then Expression Filtering via RSEM will be skipped.

 Flags: